 The projected baseline Subbasin water budget utilizes the "warm and moderate rainfall" future climate scenario from the BCM that includes projections for precipitation and reference evapotranspiration.
 Amongst the suite of climate scenarios addressed by the BCM, the "warm and moderate rainfall" scenario is most similar to recent conditions.
 This approach is interpreted to be most consistent with the regulations for projected future water budgets described in the DWR Groundwater Sustainability Plan Regulations.
 Streamflow is projected based on regression of historical upland precipitation and streamflow recorded at USGS Napa River near Napa gage.

-Projected baseline water demand is based on most recent municipal demand and land use data (DWR, 2011).
-Projected baseline water supply is based on most recent important imported surface water deliveries.
-The projected baseline Subbasin water budget results for years 2016 to 2025 are presented in Table 6-14.
-The projected average net annual Subbasin storage change over this 10 year period is 8,000 AF.
-As with the water budget results over the base period, the projected accrual of water within the Subbasin is likely in part explained by inflows being overstated, outflows being understated, or some combination of the two.
+Projected baseline water demand is based on the most recent municipal demands and the most recent land use survey data (DWR, 2011).
+Projected baseline water demands also incorporate increases associated with the expansion of vineyards and wineries in the Subbasin.
+Potential demand increases were developed based on a review of proposed vineyard development projects, new or modified winery permit applications pending through 2016, and permits for wineries in the unincorporated portion of the Subbasin approved between 2011 and 2015.